 Over time, this purpose evolved to include police and military work.
 This also required a protective, alert, and brave temperament.

 Today, GSD working roles include search and rescue, guide dogs, service dogs, and more.
 So, you can see that a protective nature would be useful in some of these positions, but not all.

 If a German Shepherd is being kept as a family pet, they must be socialized well as puppies.

-Even as a family companion, GSDs will be very loyal to their owners.
-And, when they are not socialized well, this loyalty can easily lead to protective behaviors.
+Even as a family dog, GSDs will be very loyal to their owners.
+And, when they are not socialized well, this loyalty can lead to protective behaviors.

-This might not be a problem if you’re faced with a real threat – but what you and your dog perceive to be a threat can be very different.
+This might not be a problem if you’re faced with a real threat.
+But, what you and your dog view as a threat can be very different.

 To your dog, the mailman coming to deliver a parcel or your neighbour’s kid playing in the street could be seen as a genuine danger to you!
 Best case, they’ll react noisily to warn the threat to stay away.

 Worst case, their protective instincts could lead to aggression.
 And with a large breed like this, the consequences of aggression can be fatal for those involved.